bheisler/criterion.rs/book/src/faq.md

 parameters.
 In this case, you might want to write your benchmark to represent that scenario instead, and allow the compiler to optimize the constant parameters.

-For the most part, Criterion.rs handles this for you - if you use paramterized benchmarks, the parameters are automatically black-boxed by Criterion.rs so you don't need to do anything.
+For the most part, Criterion.rs handles this for you - if you use parameterized benchmarks, the parameters are automatically black-boxed by Criterion.rs so you don't need to do anything.
 If you're writing an un-parameterized benchmark of a function that takes an argument, however, this may be worth considering.